HirasawaProject/Hirasawa-Bancho/README.md

 # Hirasawa Project
 [![Unit tests](https://github.com/HirasawaProject/Hirasawa-Server/actions/workflows/tests.yml/badge.svg)](https://github.com/HirasawaProject/Hirasawa-Server/actions/workflows/tests.yml) [![Codacy Security Scan](https://github.com/HirasawaProject/Hirasawa-Server/actions/workflows/codacy.yml/badge.svg)](https://github.com/HirasawaProject/Hirasawa-Server/actions/workflows/codacy.yml)

-Hirasawa Project is a WIP server for osu! supporting custom plugins written in Kotlin
+Hirasawa Project is a WIP Bancho server for osu! supporting custom plugins written in Kotlin

 ## The ethos of the project
-The project is intended to be an all-in-one application providing a (close to) vanilla Bancho experience and more bespoke web frontend that can be extended via plugins.
+The project is intended to be an application providing a (close to) vanilla Bancho experience

 This project should not provide anything to end user further than what would be expected from the vanilla server itself, so any nice to have features should instead be done via the plugin support